namor5772/WeatherStation/README.md

 9. INA260 Voltage (V) - at the inputs to circuit voltage regulators
 10. Power (W)

-This data can be remotely accessed via a php nginx web server interface, which also enables add hoc contol and data requests.
+This data can be remotely accessed via a php nginx web server interface from the Raspberry Pi, which also enables add hoc contol and data requests.
 There is also a camera which can be be controlled to take pictures on demand.